Only1JohnN/universal-test-framework/README.md

-source# Universal Test Automation Framework
+# Universal Test Automation Framework

 This repository contains an **advanced** test automation framework for web, mobile, API, and performance testing.
 The framework now includes: